zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 8. For VCN make sure **MDS_VCN** is selected, "Assign a public IP address" should be set to Yes.
     ![COMPUTE](./images/05compute04.png " ")

-9. If you have not already created your SSH key, perform **Lab 1: Create Local SSH Key**.
+9. If you have not already created your SSH key
+ - perform **Lab 1: Create Local SSH Key**.
- - When you are done return to the next line (TASK 5: #10) .
+ - When you are done return to the next line.
 10. In the Add SSH keys section, generate an SSH key pair or upload your own public key.
 11. Select one of the following options:
 - **Generate SSH keys:** Oracle Cloud Infrastructure generates an RSA key pair for the instance.
 Click Save Private Key, and then save the private key on your computer.
 Optionally, click Save Public Key and then save the public key.
 - **Generate SSH keys:** Oracle Cloud Infrastructure generates an RSA key pair for the instance.
 Click Save Private Key, and then save the private key on your computer.
 Optionally, click Save Public Key and then save the public key.